yangxiaofeng/rectified_flow_prior/README.md

 ## Updates
 - 2024/06/05: Code release.
 - 2024/06/21: Add support for Stable Diffusion 3 (June, Medium version).
+- 2024/10/01: We extended the paper with the Stochastic Interpolants framework.
+In addition to the rectified flow models, the new theory can also be applied to diffusion models expressed in PF-ODE.
+An updated version with be uploaded to arxiv shortly after ECCV.
+We also optimized the SD3 code to help understanding.

 ## ToDo